Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Abstract

 \section{Abstract}

-When a mechanical wavemaker at one end of a water-wave tank oscillates with a frequency, $\omega_0$, time series of downstream surface waves typically include the dominant frequency (or first harmonic), $\omega_0$, along with the second, $2\omega_0$; third, $3\omega_0$; and higher harmonics.
-This behavior is common for the propagation of weakly nonlinear waves with a narrow band of frequencies centered around the dominant frequency such as in the evolution of ocean swell, pulse propagation in optical fibers, and Langmuir waves in plasmas.
-Presented herein are measurements of the amplitudes of the second harmonic band from four surface water wave laboratory experiments.
-The measurements are compared to predictions from the Stokes expansion and from nonlinear-Schr\"odinger (NLS) type equations.
+If a wavemaker at one end of a water-wave tank oscillates with a particular frequency, time series of downstream surface waves typically include that frequency along with its harmonics (integer multiples of the original frequency).
+This behavior is common for the propagation of weakly nonlinear waves with a narrow band of frequencies centered around the dominant frequency such as in the evolution of ocean swell, pulse propagation in optical fibers, and Bose-Einstein condensates.
+Presented herein are measurements of the amplitudes of the first and second harmonic bands from four surface water wave laboratory experiments.